RanimelAndagan/Schwarzschild-black-hole/README.md

 ## // PHENOMENA ON SCREEN

 None of these are textures or fakes.
-They emerge from tracing photons through curved spacetime — turn the math on and they appear, turn it off and they vanish.
+They emerge from tracing photons through curved spacetime.
+Turn the math on and they appear, turn it off and they vanish.

 | Phenomenon | What you see | Why it happens |
 |---|---|---|